Etsy vs Your Own Website: Which Is Better for Makers?

 The other genuine advantage is trust.
 Buyers on Etsy already trust the platform.
 They know the purchase process, they feel comfortable entering their payment details, and they know they have recourse if something goes wrong.
 That trust transfers to your shop, even before you have a single review.

-Where Etsy falls short
+Where Etsy falls short in 2026

 The limitations of Etsy compound over time in ways that are not always obvious when you are starting out.

-- You never own the customer relationship.
+- You never own the customer.
 When someone buys your print or your ceramics through Etsy, Etsy owns that transaction.
 The buyer's email address, their purchase history, their contact details: all of it belongs to Etsy.
 If you want to follow up, run a promotion, or simply thank them, you cannot do it directly.

 - Every sale builds Etsy's brand alongside yours.
 When a buyer loves your product and comes back to buy again, they search on Etsy.
 They might find you.
 Or they might find someone else.
 The repeat customer relationship lives on the platform, not with you.